JSON Schema Inclusion through Refutational Normalization: Reconciling Efficiency and Completeness: Refutational normalization

-A function that merges two c-references $X$ and $Y$ into one, may just return the combined c-reference $X\cup Y$; this is sound and is what is done in \cite{DBLP:journals/pvldb/AttoucheBCGSS22}, but in this case the two complementary $\apProp$ and $\apReq$ schemas would not be reduced to $\dFalse$, and \emph{fast comple\-ment-absorption} would be violated.
+A function $\allXX(X,Y,E)$ that merges two c-references $X$ and~$Y$ into one may just return the combined c-reference $X\cup Y$; this is sound and is what is done in the {\WG} algorithm~\cite{DBLP:journals/pvldb/AttoucheBCGSS22}, yet it does not discover that \mrevfour{$\apReq(\keykey{a},\Rf{\Set{x^1}})$ and $\apProp(\keykey{a},\Rf{\Set{\NV{y}}})$ are complementary,}{4.3, M.1} hence their combination is not reduced to $\dFalse$, hence \emph{fast comple\-ment-absorption} is not obtained.

 For this reason, ${\allXX}(X,Y,E)$, before resorting to returning $X\cup Y$, tries to prove that $X\cup Y$ is actually unsatisfiable.
-It first checks whether $X\cup Y$ contains a subset $\Set{x,\NV{x}}$, in which case it returns $\xFalse$; otherwise, it checks whether $\aDNF(E(X\cup Y))$ has already been computed and stored in $E$; \GG{Introduce that $E$ is modified by reduction} if it has, and it is $\dFalse$, it returns $\xFalse$; if it has not been computed yet, it computes it, memorizes it into $E$, and, if the result is $\dFalse$, it returns $\xFalse$; if all these attempts fail, then ${\allXX}(X,Y,E)$ just returns $X\cup Y$.
+It first checks whether $X\cup Y$ contains any contradictory pair $\Set{z,\NV{z}}$, in which case it returns $\xFalse$; otherwise, it checks whether $\aDNF(E(X\cup Y))$ has already been computed and stored in $E$; if it has, and it is $\dFalse$, it returns $\xFalse$; if it has not been computed yet, it computes it, memorizes it into $E$, and, if the result is $\dFalse$, it returns $\xFalse$, \mrevfour{as it happens in our first running example, where